Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Brief Review of AMIGO

 In Ref.~\cite{Ni:2019nau}, the authors have studied the various orbit configurations, their Doppler velocities, and TDIs.
 Here, we use the AMIGO-S-8-12deg earth-like solar orbit formation with 8$\, - \,$12 degrees behind the earth for 600 days with initial conditions given in Column~3 of Tab.~1 of \cite{Ni:2019nau} as an example.
 The arm length variations, the Doppler velocities, the formation angles, and the angle between the barycenter of S/C and earth in 600 days are shown in Fig.~\ref{fig:Orbits}.

 Doppler velocities for neighboring arms are less than 35 mm/s.
 Path length differences of X0, Y0, Z0, X, Y, and Z TDIs and X+Y+Z are listed below in Tab.~\ref{tab:PathLength}.
 As we can see, the requirement on $\Delta L$ for the first-generation TDIs is well satisfied by the orbit configurations (X, Y, Z, and their sum).
 According to Eq.~\eqref{eq:delta varphi}, the effective timing/tracking noise should also satisfy this requirement.
 If we set the effective timing/tracing noise to be below 100 ps, it would be OK.
 As to the phase-locking noise requirement, it is also well satisfied.

-This paper is organized as follows.
-Sec.~\ref{sec:Noise} lists and discusses various noises assumed for this study.
-Sec.~\ref{sec:SingleLocking} focuses on the single arm locking stabilization for AMIGO and AMIGO-5.
-Sec.~\ref{sec:DoubleLocking} works out the double arm locking stabilization for AMIGO and AMIGO-5.
-Sec.~\ref{sec:PDHLocking} presents the combined PDH cavity locking and double arm locking stabilization for AMIGO and AMIGO-5.
-Sec.~\ref{sec:FrequencyPulling} considers the Doppler frequency pulling for this case.
-Sec.~\ref{sec:Discussion} discusses various options in the context of mission implementation and what will be achieved in the network observations.
+As we will see in this paper, the arm locking technique can efficiently suppress total noise by about three orders of magnitude in the mid-frequency range, making the requirement for the first-generation TDIs easier to satisfy.
+In the presence of the arm locking setup, the noise suppression performance is closer to the original Michelson topology (the zeroth-generation) TDIs.
+With the potential thrust-acceleration technology improvement, the arm locking technique will allow us to adopt only the Michelson topology TDIs, preventing additional complications.